sinhnn/video-downloader-chrome-extension/README.md

 Video downloader chrome extension
 =================================
-A Chrome extension helps download social videos in Youtube, Facebook, Soundcloud.
+A Chrome extension helps downloading social videos in Youtube, Facebook, Soundcloud.

 I'm very sorry of no appearance in chrome web store cause of Google policies.